apredeus/multi-bacpipe/README.md

 For the easiest introduction, please follow the bacpipe [tutorial](https://github.com/apredeus/multi-bacpipe/blob/master/tutorial/TUTORIAL.md).

+## Used terms
+We use the following terms during the multi-strain RNA-seq analysis:

+* **study strains** - strains used for the experiment that is being processed;
+* **reference strains** - related, well-annotated strains used as a reference for annotation;
+* **key strain** - one of reference strains which locus tags could be used when there's no gene name, e.g. STM IDs from LT2 for *Salmonella enterica* serovar Typhimurium;
+* **working directory** - a directory where analysis is done; any writeable directory with enough space;
+* **strain tag** - an unique identifier describing a study or a reference strain;

 ## Setting up the working directory
 After you have chosen your working directory (**with enough space and where you have write permissions**), you need to create a sub-directory named **fastqs**.
 Place your archived RNA-seq *fastq* files here.
 Stick to the following naming rules: